Project · Hackathon · August/September 2018

 We could have built an app.
 We chose a physical machine on purpose.
 A gacha capsule machine is understood instantly in Japan, a child can operate it, and it lives exactly where the question comes up: inside the station, the information center, the spot where someone is standing around wondering what to do next.
 An app has none of that.
 You have to know it exists, download it, and remember to open it at the right moment.

 The physical form also matched what tourists told us they wanted, which was to stumble onto something rather than scroll a list.
-The app was the later expansion phase, after the machine had earned attention at the point of decision.
+An app was envisioned as a later expansion — something a tourist might download after the machine had already caught their attention at the point of decision.

 Research discipline under time pressure